Jonathanbaruch/Paleo-Oceanography---CNN/README.md

 # **Paleo Oceanography - ResNet 18**

 This Repository contains a fine-tuned ResNet18 model, trained to classify Kahanamoku et. al (2023)'s dataset on single-celled organisms, for the course ICS 637 @University of Hawaii.
+This model achieved the highest score in a in-class Kaggle competition, which an accuracy of 88.45% on the test.

 The following is from a write-up on the project, considered as an exercise in writing an academic description of a Machine Learning project.